julianschuler/keyboards/ergomin/README.md

 ## Building the keyboard
 ### Case
 Start by printing the case split into top and bottom pieces.
 For the top pieces you have to insert the embedded M3 nuts during printing.
-I recommend using PrusaSlicer for slicing, since the necassary print pause is already configured in the attached 3MF files.
+I recommend using PrusaSlicer for slicing, since the necessary print pause is already configured in the attached 3MF files.

 ### PCB
 The heart of the Ergomin is the PCB.
 It is designed in such a way that the PCB for the left and right half are the same.